cyberjunky/3commas-cyber-bots/README.md

 $ pip3 install -r requirements.txt
 ```

-### Create user configuration
+### Configuration of the bot helpers

-Start the bot(s) you want to use e.g. for altrank, a config file with name of bot is created (ending in .ini)
+For a new install just start the bot helper you want to use like below for altrank, a config file with the name of bot is created (ending in .ini)

 ```
 $ python3 ./altrank.py
 ```

-If your run `galaxyscore`,`altrank` or `watchlist` bot helper for the first time it will create default config file named `galaxyscore.ini`. `altrank.ini` or `watchlist.ini`.
-Edit it with the information below.
+Then you can edit the file and start the bot helper again to use it.

-The configuration files for `galaxyscore` and `altrank` contain the following sections and fields:
+The configuration files for `galaxyscore` and `altrank` are quite similar and contain the following settings:

 -   **timeinterval** - update timeinterval in Seconds. (default is 3600)
 -   **debug** - set to true to enable debug logging to file. (default is False)
 -   **logrotate** - number of days to keep logs. (default = 7)
 -   **botids** - a list of bot id's to manage separated with commas
 -   **numberofpairs** - number of pairs to update your bot(s) with.
-Set to 0 if you want to have exactly the max active deals for each bot as pair number. (default is 10)
+Set to 0 if you want to have exactly the `maximum active deals` for each bot as pair amount. (default is 10)
 -   **accountmode** - trading account mode for the API to use (real or paper). (default is paper)
 -   **3c-apikey** - Your 3Commas API key value.
 -   **3c-apisecret** - Your 3Commas API key secret value.